tsathishkumar/MySController-rs/README.md

 [![Build Status](https://travis-ci.org/tsathishkumar/MySController-rs.svg?branch=master)](https://travis-ci.org/tsathishkumar/MySController-rs) [ ![Download](https://api.bintray.com/packages/tsathishkumar/myscontroller-rs/myscontroller-rs/images/download.svg) ](https://bintray.com/tsathishkumar/myscontroller-rs/myscontroller-rs/_latestVersion)
 # MySController-rs
-Proxy controller for MySensors written in Rust lang.
-It is to perform OTA firmware updates, and proxy all other requests to the actual controllers like homeassist.
-Mainly to add OTA support for homeassist controller, but can work with any other controllers.
+Started a project to support OTA for MySensors and proxy for all other requests.
+Now exposes (WebOfThings APIs)[https://iot.mozilla.org/] for MySensors (supporting very few sensors at the moment).
+Contributions to support other sensors are welcome.

-This server acts as a proxy between Gateway and the Controller.
+This server also acts as a proxy between Gateway and the Controller.
 Both might be either connected through a serial port or a TCP connection.

 Before running the server, set the correct connection type and connection port for Gateway and Controller in conf.ini file.

+WoT api's are exposed at `https://{host}:8888`

 ## To run the proxy server:
 ```